Smana/smana.github.io/content/en/post/crossplane_k3d/index.md

 ...
 ```

-Check that the operator is running properly
+Check that the operator is running properly.

 ```console
 kubectl get po -n crossplane-system